jeremy-w/ayadn/README.md

 ### Configuration

-Unless you're planning on using multiple accounts (see next chapter), you should install the configuration file in the permanent AyaDN folder:
+Unless you're planning on using [multiple accounts](https://github.com/ericdke/ayadn#running-multiple-accounts), you should install the configuration file in the permanent AyaDN folder:

 ```
 ayadn install config